Andrei-Ha/main/README.md

    - The topic branch will be automatically deleted from the origin.
 4. PROFIT!

-Periodically, check for PR reviewer requests.
+Periodically, check for PR review requests.
 Kindly, review PRs from your teammates.